Tag Archives: gallerypost

 The Granger House: Own Two, Rent One

 When I biked up to Bob and Julie Granger’s place I was greeted by their ten-year-old grandson, standing sentinel across the street.
-The young man asked a few questions about my intent before confiding that it’s great having his grandparents’ house … Continue reading
+The young man asked a few questions about … Continue reading

 My tiny house after 5 years: things I would have done differently

-I’ve written here about how well my tiny house is working out — I converted my detached 1.5-car garage to a little “accessory dwelling unit” and have mostly rented it out to my mother in law since then, though it’s … Continue reading
+I’ve written here about how well my tiny house is working out — I converted my detached 1.5-car garage to a little “accessory dwelling unit” and have mostly rented it … Continue reading

 A Sister-In-Law House

 Walt Quade has a knack for figuring out a work-around.
 The design and construction of his own ADU provided several opportunities to hone this skill.
-When he and his wife started looking for a plot of land on which to … Continue reading
+When he and his wife … Continue reading

 Shawn’s Live-Work Accessory Dwelling

 Shawn Busse bought a 950 square foot ranch house on a long, skinny lot with the intention of building an accessory dwelling unit behind it.
-His plan was to live in the ADU and rent out the front house.
-He … Continue reading
+His plan was to live … Continue reading

 Reflections on Six Years in “temporary housing”: a mobile detached bedroom

 From 2003 to 2009, I lived in a tiny home on wheels located in Iowa City.
 I built the home with Jay Shafer, proprietor of Tumbleweed Tiny House Company.
-The Mobile Hermitage, pictured at right, was constructed on a 10′ … Continue reading
+The … Continue reading

 Detached Bedroom as Tiny Home

 A few years ago I had the opportunity for my mother-in-law to move in with my family in our NE Portland home.
-We didn’t have space in our home for her, and even if we did it seemed like giving … Continue reading
+We didn’t have space in our home for … Continue reading

 My garage apartment — a place that redefines family

 I’m pretty much an obsessive planner when it comes to big projects.
-I researched and penciled out a lot of scenarios before I developed my garage into a little apartment, and I’m glad to say that between good design and … Continue reading
+I researched and penciled out a lot of scenarios before I developed my garage into a little apartment, … Continue reading

 My primary residence: profitable ADU and personal palace